- Perl Basics

 The Perl interpreter can be embedded into other systems.

-Perl is the most popular web programming language due to its text manipulation capabilities and rapid development cycle.
+Perl used to be the most popular web programming language due to its text manipulation capabilities and rapid development cycle.

 Perl can handle encrypted Web data, including e-commerce transactions.